Measurement of the Electron Magnetic Moment

-To produce cyclotron quantum jumps, a 5 s microwave drive is injected between trap electrodes (Fig.~\ref{fig:ApparatusAndLevels}b) to produce quantum jumps to $n_c=1$ less than 20\% of the trials, to avoid saturation effects.
-An anomaly drive is also applied but is off resonance.
-Cavity-inhibited spontaneous emission \cite{InhibitionLetter} allows the excitation to persist long enough so that during the next 1~s we can switch on the self-excitation feedback \cite{SelfExcitedOscillator} and detect the 1.3 Hz shifts that signal cyclotron quantum jumps.
+Cyclotron jumps to $n=1$ are driven by a 5 s microwave drive injected between trap electrodes (Fig.~\ref{fig:ApparatusAndLevels}b), with an off-resonance anomaly drive also applied.
+Jumps occur in less than 20\% of the trials to avoid saturation effects.
+Cavity-inhibited spontaneous emission \cite{InhibitionLetter} makes the excitation persist long enough so that self-excitation feedback \cite{SelfExcitedOscillator} can be turned on in the next 1~s to detect the 1.3 Hz shift that signals a cyclotron quantum jump.

-To produce anomaly quantum jumps, an oscillatory potential applied to trap electrodes for 30 s drives an off-resonance axial oscillation of the electron through the radial magnetic gradient $B_2z \boldsymbol{\rho}$.
-(A cyclotron drive remains applied but is off resonance).
-The electron sees an oscillating magnetic field perpendicular to $\hat{z}$ as needed to flip its spin, with a radial gradient that allows a simultaneous cyclotron transition \cite{Review}.
-A spontaneous decay to the spin-down ground state, $\left|n=0,m_s=-1/2\right\rangle$, would be detected during the 60 s (more than 10 cyclotron decay times) after drives are turned off.
-A maximum quantum jump rate of 40\% suggests a slight power broadening, but $\nuab$ is still determined far more precisely than $\fcb$.
+Anomaly quantum jumps are driven by an oscillatory potential applied to trap electrodes for 30 s to drive an off-resonance axial oscillation of the electron through the radial magnetic gradient $B_2z \boldsymbol{\rho}$.
+A cyclotron drive remains applied but is off resonance.
+The electron sees the oscillating magnetic field perpendicular to $\hat{z}$ as needed to flip its spin, with a radial gradient that allows a simultaneous cyclotron transition \cite{Review}.
+A spontaneous decay to the spin-down ground state, $\left|n=0,m_s=-1/2\right\rangle$, would be detected during the 60 s (more than 10 cyclotron decay times) after the drives are turned off.
+A maximum jump rate of 40\% suggests a slight power broadening, but $\nuab$ is still determined far more precisely than $\fcb$.

-Asymmetric anomaly and cyclotron line shapes are well understood \cite{BrownLineshape}, and the effect of cyclotron decay can be added \cite{HarvardMagneticMoment2011}.
-Thermal axial motion through the gradient, $B_2z^2$, gives both lines a fractional width, $\epsilon = B_2k_B T_z/(4 \pi^2\nuzb^2mB)$ with Boltzmann constant $k_B$.
-The anomaly width $\epsilon \nuab$ corresponds to establishing $\nuab$ in $1.1$ s, much longer than the $\gamma_z^{-1} = 32$ ms required for axial energy changes.
-Averaging thus produces a much narrower peak, nearly symmetric about the frequency $\nuab (1+\epsilon)$ for the average field the electron sees.
-Of the remaining observed 0.06 Hz (0.35 ppb) linewidth, half is from cyclotron decay and half from the limited 30 s time the anomaly drive is applied.
-The $1.3$ ms cyclotron averaging is much shorter than $\gamma_z^{-1}=32$ ms so the cyclotron line shape mostly reflects a Boltzmann distribution of axial energies (dashed in Fig.~\ref{fig:Lineshapes}a), with negligible broadening from cyclotron decay and drive duration.